falkr/ttm4115/pages/unit-modeling.md

 # Team Setup

 * Assign team roles, just like last week.
+* Briefly discuss the roles, and consider to change or clarify them.
 * See if you had any improvements or follow-ups from last week, and act on them.

 # Modeling and Deployment Diagrams